Orbittman/IDL.MapsApi.Net/README.md

 [![idl-public MyGet Build Status](https://www.myget.org/BuildSource/Badge/idl-public?identifier=95c60c91-9607-478d-b51a-679426498ab6)](https://www.myget.org/)
 # IDL.MapsApi.Net

 This is a .Net library for accessing the Google Maps and MapBox geolocation APIs.
-At the moment there is only support for the forward lookup where you get a lat/long from a location string and reverse where you get an address from a lat/long.
+At the moment there is only support for the forward lookup where you get a lat/long from a location string, reverse where you get an address from a lat/long and Google directions.
 The library is based on simple requests to the MapsApi client for the service that you requre:

 ````c#